openstack/nova/doc/source/api_microversion_dev.rst

   client side changes on both Nova versions, you probably don't need a microversion.
 If, on the other hand, there is any ambiguity, a microversion is probably needed.

+.. [#f2] The exception to not needing a microversion when returning a previously unspecified error code is the 403 case.
+This is considered OK to return even if previously unspecified in the code since it's implied given keystone authentication can fail with a 403.

 In Code